JesseChomba/Group-15/README.md

 # Gym Membership Management System

 ## Overview
 This project is a comprehensive Gym Membership Management System, designed to streamline the operations of gyms by managing memberships, trainers, sessions, and payments effectively.
-It includes an SQL database schema, source code for operations, design diagrams, and a detailed final report in PDF format.
+It includes an SQL database schema, SQL scripts for operations, design diagrams, and a detailed final report in PDF format.

 ---